 We have yet to generate any revenues from product sales.
-We have not been profitable and, since our inception on May 4, 1998 through September 30, 2003, we have incurred an accumulated deficit of approximately \$67.6 million.
-These losses have resulted principally from costs incurred in connection with research and development activities, including costs of preclinical and clinical trials as well as clinical supplies associated with our product candidates, salaries and other personnel related costs, including non-cash stock based compensation associated with options granted to employees and non-employees, and general corporate expenses.
-Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our product candidates and our need for clinical supplies.
+We have not been profitable and, since our inception on May 4, 1998 through December 31, 2003, we have incurred an accumulated deficit of approximately \$74.2 million.
+These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel related costs and general corporate expenses.
+Research and development activities include costs of preclinical and clinical trials as well as clinical supplies associated with our drug candidates.
+Salaries and other personnel related costs include non-cash stock based compensation associated with options granted to employees and non-employees.
+Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.